yumengtan/csv_neo4j_llm/README.md

 # CSV to Neo4j Knowledge Graph Extraction

 A Python script that automatically converts structured data (CSV/Excel files) into Neo4j knowledge graphs using large language models.
 Transforms structured tabular data into rich, interconnected graph databases with intelligent entity and relationship detection.
+Currently the scripts clears the database first before parsing and adding the structured data into the database.

 ![Knowledge Graph Visualization](images/kg.PNG)